BlockFi Credit Card Review: Are $1,250+ of Perks and Bonuses Worth It?

 Is the BlockFi Credit Card Worth It?

-With a $200 annual fee and a 1.5% flat rewards rate paid back in BTC, the BlockFi credit card is a decent addition to your credit card arsenal.
+With a 1.5% flat rewards rate paid back in BTC, the BlockFi credit card makes for a great addition to your credit card arsenal.
 It’s a unique way to increase your exposure to bitcoin.
+The BlockFi team removed the $200 annual fee, which really caps the bulk of the initial downside of the product.

 Pros: What’s Great About the BlockFi Credit Card?